Design retrospectives - avoid misunderstandings in communication

 A friend of mine, Ben, had borrowed a charging cable from me, which belongs to another friend, Leon.
 When I wanted to give it back to Leon, I asked my friend Ben if he could bring it over to me.
 He just couldn’t and offered to give it directly to Leon.
 Since I wanted to hand it over myself, I said to him: “No, everything’s fine, you don’t need that.
 Just give it to me when. ”

-The next day came the message from Ben: "I threw it into Leon's mailbox."
-And I wondered what that should do, since I & #8211; in my opinion & #8211; had expressly said that he should give it to me directly.
+The next day, the message from Ben arrived: “I dropped it in Leon’s mailbox.” and I wondered what that was about, since I - in my opinion - had explicitly said that he should give it to me directly.

 And the moral of the story: Ben just wanted to do me a favor and thought I said that so as not to bother him.